longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Tax Rates
-    Selecting this menu item will bring up a dialog box allowing you to set the rate in percentage points for Gold (Taxex), Science (Bulbs), and Luxury (Goods).
+    Selecting this menu item will bring up a dialog box allowing you to set the rate in percentage points for Gold (Taxes), Science (Bulbs), and Luxury (Goods).
 This is the same as clicking on the `Tax Rates View`_ option on the `Top Function Bar`_.
 Figure 17 below, shows a sample screenshot.
-In this example, the player's nation is in Democracy and has set gold to 40%, science to 40% and luxury goods to 20%.
+In this example, the player's nation is in Democracy and has set Gold to 40%, Science to 40% and Luxury to 20%.

 .. figure:: ../../_static/images/gui-elements/tax-rates.png
   :align: center